 Soy comes closest to cow’s milk in term of protein, but even soy, like the other alternatives, has to be fortified with calcium and Vitamin D to reach beneficial levels.

-Schetler suggests that you read the label!
-Compare protein, nutrients and fat in skim milk versus the milk you’re considering buying.
+Read the label and compare protein, nutrients and fat in skim milk versus the milk you’re considering buying.
 Coconut milk, for example, has as much fat as whole milk.

 Also look at the sugar content.
 Only buy unsweetened alternatives.
 Cow’s milk doesn’t contain added sugar and neither should your plant milk.

 You’ll also want to research the possible side-effects of your milk alternative.
 Soy milk proves the most controversial alternative.
 The medical debate rages on:

 - Does soy pump men full of estrogen and/or lower their testosterone?